-As a Kalpana Launchpad Fellow, Cirino plans to embed with scientists at the front lines of the plastic pollution fight, visiting some of the most polluted places on Earth and documenting what she experiences.
-She will use her field material to write stories and enrich her presentation “Exploring the Pacific Ocean and Beyond in Pursuit of Plastic,” which she’ll deliver at high schools, colleges and public spaces.
-The premise of her speaking tour is inspired by the Jacques Cousteau quote, “We must go and see for ourselves,” an idea that mirrors Cirino’s journalistic ethic: rather than report from home, she makes it a point to go and see plastic pollution, science and solutions in action.
+As a Safina Center “Kalpana Chawla Launchpad” Fellow, Cirino will continue traveling the world to visit with scientists and advocates at the front lines of the plastic pollution fight, visiting some of the most polluted places on Earth and documenting what she experiences.
+She will use her field material to write stories and enrich her presentation “Exploring the Pacific Ocean and Beyond in Pursuit of Plastic,” which she’ll continue to deliver at high schools, colleges and public spaces.
+The premise of her speaking tour is inspired by the Jacques Cousteau quote, “We must go and see for ourselves,” an idea that mirrors Cirino’s journalistic ethic: rather than report from the office, she makes it a point to go and see plastic pollution, science and solutions in action.
 Cirino hopes her presentations inspire effective social and political action on plastic pollution for the benefit of ecological habitats worldwide.